Each year we organise a wide range of practical sailing courses.

 - Introductory Day Sails – These are fun days out on the Solent’s sheltered waters that are intended to give a taster to novice crews to help decide whether sailing is for them.

-- Electronic Plotter Course – This is an 1-day course in collaboration with Raymarine, which give users hands-on experience designed to get the best out of the kit fitted in Sea Essay.
+- Electronic Plotter Course – This is an 1/2 to 1-day course held on Sea Essay which give users hands-on experience designed to get the best out of the kit fitted in Sea Essay.
+The organiser for this course can be contacted at firstname.lastname@example.org

 - Radar Practical – This is currently under development but will provide an opportunity for members to practice navigation, pilotage and collision avoidance using radar.

-- CSD Mentor Scheme – If you are interested in finding a sailing mentor or if you are a skipper interested in supporting mentees please see the CSDs Mentoring Scheme – CSD121
+- CSD Mentor Scheme – If you are interested in finding a sailing mentor or if you are a skipper interested in supporting members progression in sailing please see the CSDs Mentoring Scheme – CSD121

 RYA Practical Courses